Loading617/MSIPTV/README.md

-# MS IPTVE
+# MakeSure IPTV Editor
-MSIPTVE (An acronym for MakeSure IPTV Editor) is a Playlist Checker for Android
+MakeSure IPTV Editor is a Playlist Checker for Android